Sinha-Ujjawal/scrapping-adil/README.md

 python -m pip install requirements.txt
 ```

 2. Run `main.py`.
-This will scrape the data from ADIL and download the data as .csv into the same directory
+This will scrape the data from ADIL and download the data as .csv into the [data](./data) directory
 ```console
 python main.py
 ```